MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 Generate a Core Dump File on Linux using GDB
 ============================================

-Open a shell terminal and enter the following commands:
+Open a shell terminal on the device and enter the following commands:

 .. code-block:: sh